 Description

 Haute Couture Belle Epoque dresses.
 Sketch for dress patterns from around 1911.
 Ink and watercolor drawing on paper of Belle Epoque costume models, signed below Zou 1909.
-It comes from a group of 15 drawings, some of which date from 1911, and others, like this one, are signed.
+It comes from a group of 15 drawings, some of which date from 1911, while others, like this one, are signed.

-Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of elite antique furniture is originality.
 And this is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming that the product matches the actual description and photograph.
 We have at your disposal art appraisers, historians, and experts from around the world.Attributes / Details